Why We Have Slumps And How To Get Out Of Them

 Weirdly, even though I had been busy with my training and other work, it felt like I wasn’t making progress in my life.
 Other than my one-to-one coaching sessions and workshops which were ongoing commitments, I felt like I was not accomplishing anything.

-For example, one of my projects is to write a book but it was tracking behind schedule.
+For example, one of my current projects is to write a book but it was tracking behind schedule.
 Despite spending a lot of time on the book, I couldn’t get into the flow of writing.
 I had wanted to kickstart my video channel but kept getting occupied by little things.
 On the personal front, my lifestyle was falling apart.
 I was falling off the wagon for my exercise regime.
 My diet was off-track and I had been eating a lot of junk food.
-My sleeping hours were out of whack—I was sleeping at 3-4 am on average.
+My sleeping hours were out of whack — I was sleeping at 3-4 am on average.

 To rub salt into the wound, I fell sick with flu, sore throat, and fever.
 My limbs felt sore, my body was aching, my stomach felt queasy and I was constantly sneezing.
 Even as I’m writing this now, I’m still sick but I hope to recover in the next few days.